SanketHarde7/kaggle-hackathon/README.md

 ## Built With

-Built as part of Kaggle's *AI Agents: Intensive Vibe Coding* course, using an AI-assisted ("vibe coding") workflow itself — architecture and prompts were planned and reviewed iteratively, with implementation carried out by AI coding agents (Antigravity, with portions via Kimi) under close human review at every step.
+Built as part of Kaggle's *AI Agents: Intensive Vibe Coding* course, using an AI-assisted ("vibe coding") workflow itself — architecture and prompts were planned and reviewed iteratively, with implementation carried out by AI coding agents (Antigravity, with portions via gemini) under close human review at every step.
 This included a full mid-build architectural refactor — replacing an early 6-LLM-call-per-decision reasoning loop with a leaner 2-call extraction-and-scoring engine — after the original design proved too rate-limit-fragile on free-tier APIs, and catching several real reasoning bugs along the way (such as an early version that recommended a "Python-compatible Zustand alternative" for a question that didn't apply to the project at all) before they shipped.